Thomas County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: After your arrest, you likely received a temporary driving permit.
-This permit is usually valid until your ALS hearing or until the date the suspension is scheduled to begin, whichever comes first.
-This is why requesting a hearing is so important – it buys you time.
+- Temporary Permit: After your arrest, you should have received a temporary driving permit.
+This permit is valid until either your ALR hearing is held and a decision is made, or until the date the suspension automatically begins if you don't request a hearing.

 If You Refused Testing